linktoming/notes-rails/Code Snippets for Rails.md

 > environment, right now this command doesn’t actually install any additional local gems, but it’s
 > needed to update Gemfile.lock since that’s what Heroku uses to infer the gem requirements of our application.)

+> This is a remembered option which means next round we may just use *bundle install* and it'll include
+> *--without production* automatically.

 ### Start Local Web Server
 ```bash
 $ rails server